-Join Ryan Kittleson for an in-depth discussion in this video Editing the product page on Shapeways, part of 3D Printing on Shapeways Using Maya.
+Join Ryan Kittleson for an in-depth discussion in this video Editing the product page on Shapeways, part of Maya: 3D Printing with Shapeways.

 Once you upload your model, the story doesn't end there.
 On the model page, you can edit how other people find, view, and even purchase your model.
 Let's take a look at the options.
 We can make changes to all these settings, by clicking on edit product.
 One of the first things you'll want to do, is upload some better looking images.
 So let's add some photos.
 Over here you'll notice that images should be sized to 674 pixels, wide by 501 pixels tall.
 So make sure that you've edited, and cropped any photos that you take to those sizes.